 Your PRS number is located on your profile.
-Please find your name on the Shooter Page, click on your name.
+Please find your name on the Shooter Page, and click on your name.
 This will take you to your PRS profile, which lists your PRS number and other important information like your scores and region.

 Instructions are located on your shooter dashboard.
 Log in and click on the gear symbol (top right on a desktop) or the main menu on your phone.
-You will find a personal one time use code and a link to the Nine Line Apparel website where you will be able to place your order.
+You will find a personal one-time use code and a link to the Nine Line Apparel website where you will be able to place your order.
 Your shirt will be shipped directly to you from Nine Line and the cost of shipping is not included.
 These codes are generally not available until after the start of the new year.

 Yes, gas gun division shooters will shoot the same COF alongside all other shooters.

 No, your membership is valid only for the season that you purchase it.
 Seasons begin with the first match of the season that correlates to your membership (Pro Series, Regional Series, and Rimfire Series) and ends with the corresponding finale (Regional, Pro Series, or Rimfire Series).

 Yes, a Regional Series Membership allows you to shoot matches in any region and allows you to gain points in the standings for your home region.
 However, you will only be eligible for an invite to the Regional Finale in the region that you have listed on your profile.
 The same principle applies in the PRS Rimfire Series.

 This is one of the key differences between PRS Rimfire and the other 22 matches.
 MD’s have the freedom to plan and execute courses of fire based on the uniqueness of their venue and what they feel best captures the principles of the PRS rimfire competition.
 (No restrictions on target sizes, distances, or gear.)